wayneheller/nand2tetris/README.md

 Completed Project files for Nand2Tetris.org
 Tips for completing the projects:

+PLEASE NOTE THAT ALL PROJECT FILES ARE IN THE MASTER BRANCH OF THIS REPO.

 Chapter 1: I found it helpful to create an Excel workbook of truth tables for each of the basic chips.
 As I was building a new chip, I would reference the prior ones to see how they could be manipulated to provide the necessary output.
 There is a copy of my Excel file with notes at the root of the project folder in this repo.

 Chapter 2: Building the ALU